Pauan/programming-notes/Nulan core.rst

   # like map/zip/filter/len/etc
   (generic empty)    # should return an empty version of the list (generic push)     # should add a new item to the list and return the list

+  # Look at all these lovely functions that you get for free if you extend traverse/empty/push

   # If you extend traverse you get len for free, but some lists have a faster
   # (usually constant time) length function, which is why you can extend len